-Additionally, employers might consider using mobile-friendly survey software or ensuring that all surveys are accessible on any device.
+Additionally, employers might consider using mobile-friendly SMS survey software or ensuring that all surveys are accessible on any device.
 This will help allow employees to provide their feedback in a way that is most comfortable for them.

 Furthermore, there are online forums and networks dedicated to helping employers create successful employee surveys as well as providing advice on how to interpret data and use it effectively for creating better workplaces.